Red Velvet

 Serra da Freita, Aveiro, Portugal

-Red Velvet emerged during the COVID-19 pandemic, a time when Serra da Freita’s remote mountains became my escape from the confinement of the city.
-In that solitude, the landscape offered more than refuge—it became a site to imagine a world where reality and fiction merge.
+Red Velvet came into being during the COVID-19 pandemic, when the remote mountains of Serra da Freita became my way out of the city’s enclosure.
+In that isolation, the landscape offered more than escape; it became a stage on which reality and fiction could fold into one another.

-Red Velvet is not just a reflection of place but an exploration of how we shape and distort it through our perspectives and actions.
-It’s a visual fiction rooted in the real, inviting the viewer to confront the consequences of our estrangement from the environments we claim to inhabit.
+Red Velvet is not simply a portrait of a place, but an exploration of how we manipulate and distort it through our ways of seeing and acting.
+It is a constructed fiction grounded in a real terrain, inviting viewers to confront the consequences of our growing distance from the very environments we claim as home.

 Art Work